TheDahv/dahvsite/posts/the-empathetic-playground.md

   In this post, I explore some HTML tricks I've picked up, and why they didn't make good interfaces.
 ---

-# The Empathetic Playground

-*Wednesday, 6 August 2014*

 I've been working on resurrecting my web site in the last few weeks.
 I have learned so much more about building engaging sites in my time at